-8.3.9 Overload Recovery Circuit
+7.3.9 Overload Recovery Circuit

-The TPS57160-Q1 device has an overload recovery (OLR) circuit.
-The OLR circuit slow starts the output from the overload voltage to the nominal regulation voltage once the fault condition is removed.
+The TPS57140-Q1 device has an overload recovery (OLR) circuit.
+The OLR circuit slow-starts the output from the overload voltage to the nominal regulation voltage on removal of the fault condition.
 The OLR circuit discharges the SS/TR pin to a voltage slightly greater than the VSENSE pin voltage using an internal pulldown of 100 μ A when the error amplifier is changed to a high voltage from a fault condition.
-When the fault condition is removed, the output slow starts from the fault voltage to nominal output voltage.
+On removal of the fault condition, the output slow-starts from the fault voltage to the nominal output voltage.

-8.3.10 Constant Switching Frequency and Timing Resistor (RT/CLK Pin)
+7.3.10 Constant Switching Frequency and Timing Resistor (RT/CLK Pin)

-The switching frequency of the TPS57160-Q1 is adjustable over a wide range from approximately 100 kHz to 2500 kHz by placing a resistor on the RT/CLK pin.
+The switching frequency of the TPS57140-Q1 device is adjustable over a wide range from approximately 100-kHz to 2500-kHz by placing a resistor on the RT/CLK pin.
 The RT/CLK pin voltage is typically 0.5 V and must have a resistor to ground to set the switching frequency.
 To determine the timing resistance for a given switching frequency, use Equation 7 or the curves in Figure 31 or Figure 32.
-To reduce the solution size one would typically set the switching frequency as high as possible, but tradeoffs of the supply efficiency, maximum input voltage and minimum controllable on time should be considered.
+To reduce the solution size, the designer would typically set the switching frequency as high as possible, but consider tradeoffs of the supply efficiency, maximum input voltage, and minimum controllable on-time.

-The minimum controllable on time is typically 130 ns and limits the maximum operating input voltage.
+The minimum controllable on time is typically 130 ns, which limits the maximum operating input voltage.